HamtarOS/hamlang/README.md

 What other languages might call "object properties" are known as "whiskers" in hamlang.

 ## Dance
-A habitat is what would, in traditional 20th century computing, be known as a "program".
+A dance is what would, in traditional 20th century computing, be known as a "program".

 ## Burrows
 Burrows store Hamster instances.